RavinduRepo/book_reviews/README.md

-run the sql code in the files on local host to create the database
+run the databaseQueries.sql in the files on local host to create the database